-While she has a lot in the works related to building her beauty empire, what has inspired us most about Kattan as of late is the launch of Huda Beauty Angels – an early-stage investment fund for female entrepreneurs – that will see its first round of investments ramp up at the beginning of 2019.
+While she has a lot in the works related to building her beauty empire, what has inspired us most about Kattan as of late is the launch of Huda Beauty Angels – an early-stage investment fund for female entrepreneurs – that will soon see its first round of investments ramp up.
 Beyond that, Kattan’s goal to build Huda Beauty into a conglomerate large enough to compete with the likes of Estée Lauder and L’Oreal makes her the very definition of “inspiring”.
 No wonder she has been dubbed the “Bill Gates of Beauty” and invited by institutions like Harvard Business School to lecture.

 HRH Princess Lamia Bint Majid AlSaud